-- Check the end of the plastered limb every day for swelling, pain, paleness, and numbness.
+- Check the end of the plastered limb every day for swelling, pain, and paleness, coldness, numbness and tingling.

-- Smooth the rough edges of the plaster cast and apply cloth glue on the edge of plaster cast as needed to prevent cast from damaging skin due to friction.
+- Smooth the rough edges of the plaster cast to prevent cast from damaging skin due to friction.

-- Observe whether there is any abnormality such as seepage of blood or other body fluid on the surface of plaster cast.
+- Observe whether there is any abnormality such as body fluid or seepage of blood on the surface of plaster cast.

-- When skin is itchy, patients can tap on the plaster cast or use a hair dryer on cool setting to blow into plaster cast, but should not insert any objects into plaster cast for scratching, in order to prevent skin damaged.
+- When skin is itchy, patients can pat on the plaster cast or use a hair dryer on cool setting to blow into plaster cast.
+Do not insert any objects into plaster cast for scratching, in order to prevent skin damaged.

 - Patients with plaster casts on upper limbs need to raise their limbs with an arm sling or a triangle bandage.

 - Patients with plaster casts on lower limbs have to wear walking cast boots to keep plaster cast clean and prevent slippery.
 When patients get out of bed, they need to walk with crutches or walkers.
 Patients may feel congestion and swelling over limbs upon getting out of bed.
 Therefore, they should gradually increase the time spent out of bed and elevate their lower limbs during rest.